 I have an old M-Audio Firewire 410 interface that only works with old versions of OS X on old laptops.
 So I brought the old laptop.
 The Modal app, however — useful for patch editing and the like — only works on new(er) laptops.
 So I brought the new(er) laptop, too.

 As misfortune would have it, the Modal app stopped recognizing the Argon after I upgraded the latter’s firmware this morning.
 The synth still works fine.
 So it goes.

 Mark Griffey interviewed me earlier this year for his ongoing Ultravillage project.
 While some aspects of the conversation seem a bit, um, exaggerated — I attempted to tone down certain portions after Mark graciously offered to have me fact-check — it’s flattering and more than a little overwhelming to see all this in print.
 And hey, there’s an embarrassing period photo to top it all off. </humblebrag>

-Other material is currently being located, edited, and cleaned up (but not too much).
+Other older material is currently being located, edited, and cleaned up (but not too much).
+New music is being fussed over, as well.
 News regarding subsequent tracks and releases will be posted here.

 If you’d like to buy stuff, need more information, or just want to chat, you can reach me at paul [at] funharm [dot] com.